 - 1. Graduate as valedictorian or salutatorian of a class of at least six students.
 A letter attesting to this fact must be sent from the school administrator. - 2.
 Score a minimum composite score of 25 on the ACT. - 3.
-Score a minimum total score of 1150 on the critical reading and math portions of the SAT.
+Score a minimum total score of 1220 on the SAT.
 An official copy of the ACT or SAT scores must be sent directly to the College.